Remy Ma ‘Already Recorded A Second Nicki Minaj Diss Track,’ Says Source

 Minaj and Ma then continued to throw shots at one another with some major disses, including Ma claiming shortly after Nicki appeared to diss her that she actually confronted the “Pound The Alarm” singer at a party.

-Their nasty feud only escalated in the years that followed their initial drama until Nicki then fired back by dissing Ma in Jason Derulo’s “Swalla” and Gucci Mane’s “Make Love,” which included Nicki called her fellow rapper a “flop,” which is reportedly what prompted Remy to go all out with her seven minute long Minaj diss track.
+Their nasty feud only escalated in the years that followed their initial drama until Nicki then fired back by dissing Ma in Jason Derulo’s “Swalla” and Gucci Mane’s “Make Love,” which included Nicki calling her fellow rapper a “flop,” which is reportedly what prompted Remy to go all out with her seven-minute long Minaj diss track.

-Nicki and Remy’s beef even has stars weighing in and taking sides amid the drama, including Taraji P. Henson who issued a pretty scathing diss towards Minaj on Instagram while making it pretty clear that she’s on Team Ma amid the rappers’ beef.
+Nicki and Remy’s beef even has stars weighing in and taking sides amid the drama, including Taraji P. Henson who issued a pretty scathing diss towards Minaj on Instagram, while making it pretty clear that she’s on Team Ma amid the rappers’ beef.

 What do you think of Remy Ma allegedly gearing up to diss feud partner Nicki Minaj with yet another scathing diss track to follow up to “ShETHER”?